bbeomjin/dbvsmsvm/README.md

 # dbvsmsvm
 Derivative-based variable selection method for multicategory support vector machine

-\code{dbvsmsvm} is an R package.
+\emph{dbvsmsvm} is an R package.
 ZILGM provides functions to fit the type I and II zero-inflated local negative binomial graphical models (ZILNBGM), and zero-inflated local Poisson graphical model (ZILPGM).
 It also provides a function that generates simulation data.

 ## 1. INSTALLATION